practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Common Lisp/README.md

 This means that both string builder functions, that is _make-string-output-stream_ and _get-output-stream-string_, see from [source code](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/02%20-%20functional%20languages/Common%20Lisp/random_streams_for_perf_stats2.lisp), must have been implemented correctly in Java.

-Furthermore, Common Lisp's [handler-case macro](https://lisp-docs.github.io/cl-language-reference/chap-9/j-c-dictionary/handler-case_macro) for exception handling when writing to a file is apparently also working correctly (~):
+Furthermore, Common Lisp's [handler-case macro](https://lisp-docs.github.io/cl-language-reference/chap-9/j-c-dictionary/handler-case_macro) for exception handling when writing to a file is apparently also working correctly:

 ```
 ; write bit stream to disk: